 An exception: Trupanion, which we chose as the best pet insurance provider of 2023, offers direct vet payments.
 No reimbursement necessary!

 3. It Doesn’t Cover Everything

-On average, pet owners with insurance still pay around 20%of their pets’ medical expenses, according to a report by The New York Times.
-Routine wellness checkups usually aren’t covered (unless you pay extra for that), so you’ll still pay for those out of pocket.
+On top of that, routine wellness checkups usually aren’t covered (unless you pay extra for that), so you’ll still pay for those out of pocket.
 Certain hereditary/genetic conditions may also not be covered; be sure to check each policy’s specifics carefully.

 And these numbers don’t include the annual price of pet insurance premiums.
-With an average cost of $42.45 a month for dogs and 20.99 a month for cats, insuring your pet could mean your total costs hit $833 for a dog or $515.88 for a cat.
+On average, pet parents spend$48.66 a month for dogs and $28.57 a month for cats.
 If your pet is fortunate enough to avoid any big issues, the cost of pet health insurance could outweigh the savings.

 Should You Get Pet Insurance?

-Like property insurance (car, home, etc.), you won’t necessarily “save” or “make” money in an average scenario, but in the event of a catastrophe, you may find it’s worth the investment.
+Like property insurance (car, home, etc.), you won’t necessarily “save” or “make” money in an average scenario, but in the event of a catastrophe, you may find pet insurance is worth the investment.

-While you may not get the most bang for your buck with a relatively healthy pet, there’s no way to predict what illnesses or injuries might occur, and for many pet owners, knowing they have a safety net in place is value enough.
+While you might not get the most bang for your buck with a relatively healthy pet, there’s no way to predict what illnesses or injuries might occur, and for many pet owners, knowing they have a safety net in place is value enough.
 And because pre-existing conditions generally aren’t covered, it’s wise to start your pet insurance policy when your pet is young and healthy, meaning the first few years you can certainly expect to spend more than you save.